 Sleeping and breathing are two things that all creatures seem to be able to do with no effort.
-I can’t sleep much and when I do sleep I stop breathing a fair amount.
+I can’t sleep much, and when I do sleep, I stop breathing a fair amount.

-Now, nothing ever solves my medical issues and I didn’t want to get my hopes up since the universe loves to destroy any hope in me but I figured I had nothing to lose either.
-The best part of the VA is that I have no out of pocket costs, so tests and anything else is almost always worth trying.
+Now, nothing ever solves my medical issues, and I didn’t want to get my hopes up since the universe loves to destroy any hope in me.
+I figured I had nothing to lose either.
+The best part of the VA is that I have no out-of-pocket costs, so tests and anything else are almost always worth trying.
 Right?

 How is that for some foreboding thoughts?